LuRsT/old_lurst.github.io/_posts/2015-04-26-interesting-links-1.md

 ---

-This week I read about a nice [motivation hack](http://jamesclear.com/paper-clips) which consists of visualizing progress of good habits by moving paper clips from one jar to another, made me think about doing something similar but digital...
+This week I read about a nice [motivation hack](http://jamesclear.com/paper-clips) which consists of visualizing the progress of good habits by moving paper clips from one jar to another, made me think about doing something similar but digital...

 I also found [this](http://thenextweb.com/lifehacks/2015/04/05/your-first-choice-is-rarely-the-optimal-choice-5-lessons-on-being-wrong/) amusing article on how we should stop worrying about whether what we're doing is a good thing or not since making a bad decision will probably lead us to growth.

-Another good article is [this one](http://wcm1.web.rice.edu/my-academic-book-in-plain-text.html) about how this book writer prefers to use plain text for writing his books than the typical tools that cause various different nightmares.
-Or, just more reasons for using minimalistic tools.
+Another good article is [this one](http://wcm1.web.rice.edu/my-academic-book-in-plain-text.html), it's about how this book writer prefers to use plain text for writing his books rather than the typical office tools that cause various different problems.

 Other random links that I read this week include: